Frequently Asked Questions

 What is dross?

-Dross refers to the unwanted accumulation of waste and foreign matter resulting from molten metal created during the plasma cut.
+Dross refers to the unwanted accumulation of waste and foreign matter from molten metal created during the plasma cut.

 -